Harshmishra001/Harshmishra001/README.md

 - 📫 How to reach me **harsh.mishra.332003@gmail.com**

-- ⚡ Fun fact : **Did you know that regular exercise can boost your brain power?
-As a BTech CSE student, staying fit can actually help you improve your focus and problem-solving skills.
-So, keep hitting the gym or going for those runs—it’s not just great for your body but for your coding skills too!
-Just remember, moderation is key, and don’t forget to study! 😄**
+- **⚡ Fun fact: Did you know that coding can actually be a workout?
+Each time you debug for hours, you’re building mental muscle!
+As a BTech CSE enthusiast, consider it brain cardio.
+So, next time your code crashes, just think of it as a high-intensity training session!
+Who knew being a coding ninja could double as a fitness plan?
+Just don’t forget to stretch—your brain needs a warm-up too! 😂💻🏋️‍♂️**

 <h3 align="left">Connect with me:</h3>
 <p align="left">